itriteckodes/jabutest/README.md

     php artisan key:generate

-Run the database migrations (**Set the database connection in .env before migrating**)
+Run the database migrations (**Set the database connection in .env before migrating**) seed the database as well to create raw tasks

-    php artisan migrate
+    php artisan migrate --seed

 Start the local development server